Lab-Brat/labbrat.net/content/blog/gsoc2023/week4.md

 compose file used for tests, and both of them were not meant to be a package.
 I found a solution in Gentoo's [Python Guide](https://projects.gentoo.org/python/guide/qawarn.html#stray-top-level-files-in-site-packages) which suggested a proper way to exclude the packages to avoid issues with Portage.

+### Plans for Week 5
+Mostly I plan to work on the parser the whole week.
+Here is the checklist from last week:
+- [x] Split log into multiple sections, i.e updated programs, what needs restarting etc.
+- [ ] Summarize sections and create a report
+- [ ] If updater exits with error, crate a separate error report